 For PREVIOUS REVIEWS- Click on MYSTERY PEOPLE below -

-‘Edgar Allan Poe and the Empire of Death’ by Karen Lee Street
+‘Edgar Allan Poe and the Empire of the Dead’ by Karen Lee Street

 This is the third in this series featuring the real-life 19th century American writer and poet, Edgar Allan Poe, as protagonist and Poe’s fictional detective, the French Chevalier August Dupin.

 We go back in time to the death of Poe’s beloved wife Virginia (Sissy) and his deep grief.
 At this point he is in the United States but when he gets a letter from Dupin asking him to come to Paris for assistance in achieving justice against his ‘nemesis’, Ernest Valdemar who had been responsible for the deaths of Dupin’s grandparents on the scaffold during the French Revolution and for also his parents’ deaths.
 The letter also suggests that Poe bring documents that he has regarding his own enemy, George Reynolds, and enclosing tickets to cover the cost of the voyage.
 But when Poe gets to Paris he learns that the letter and tickets were not from Dupin.
 However, Dupin makes Poe welcome although Poe finds Dupin’s snappish housekeeper, Madame Morel, not easy to get on with.
 And there is something that Dupin wants to show Poe: how to get into the subterranean passages, relics of ancient mines, beneath Paris, this they do.
 They find an extraordinary place: endless winding corridors where the walls are lined with human skulls and bones in decorative patterns and boxes of silver and gold and jewellery have been hidden there for decades.